Uninett/nav/doc/reference/ipdevpoll.rst

    necessarily sane for multiprocess usage.
 Unless a number of workers is supplied to the :option:`--multiprocess` option, it will spawn a number of workers corresponding to the number of cores it detects on your system.
-The default number of database threads in ipdevpoll's threadpool is **10**, which means each worker will create **10 individual connections to PostgreSQL**.
+The default number of database threads in ipdevpoll's threadpool is **10** per process, which means each worker process will create **10 individual connections to PostgreSQL**.

    These numbers multiply fast, and can end up easily saturating PostgreSQL's default pool of 100 available connections, causing other NAV processes to be unable to connect to the database.
-You should really tune down the threadpool size by adding the :option:`--threadpoolsize` option.
+When enabling multiprocess mode, you should really tune down the threadpool size by adding the :option:`--threadpoolsize` option.

 Another good thing about the multiprocess mode is that you can limit the number of jobs any worker process will run before it is killed and respawned.
-This may provide additional protection against memory leaks or other unintended resource leaks.
+This may provide additional protection against unintended resource leaks.
 See the :option:`--max-jobs-per-worker` option.

 You can make sure ipdevpoll always runs in multiprocess mode by altering the ``command`` option in the ``ipdevpoll`` entry of the configuration file